-The Latvian Competition Law follows form-based approach to identifying anti-competitive conduct.
-Lack of negative effect or elimination of negative effect by the undertaking which has committed an abuse of dominant position in certain circumstances may serve as grounds for a decrease of penalties to be imposed.
+The CL follows form-based approach to identifying anti-competitive conduct.
+Lack of negative effect or elimination of negative effect by the undertaking that has committed an abuse of dominant position in certain circumstances may serve as grounds for a decrease of penalties to be imposed.